Butler University Counseling & Consultation Services

 The Indianapolis Area

 Indianapolis is a dynamic city offering a variety of cultural and recreational opportunities.
-Professional basketball and football teams provide seasonal excitement at Conseco Fieldhouse and Lucas Oil Stadium.
+Professional basketball and football teams provide seasonal excitement at Gainbridge Fieldhouse and Lucas Oil Stadium.
 Residents enjoy a wide variety of restaurants, concerts and entertainment throughout the community.
-Cultural facilities abound, notably Clowes Memorial Hall, a 2,200-seat performance facility on the Butler campus; the Indianapolis Museum of Art, the seventh largest in the country, just a few blocks from Butler; the Indiana Repertory Theater; the Children's Museum, the largest of its kind in the United States; the Indianapolis Motor Speedway; Indianapolis Symphony Orchestra and Klipsch Music Center.
+Cultural facilities abound, notably Clowes Memorial Hall, a 2,200-seat performance facility on the Butler campus; the Newfields art museum, the seventh largest in the country, just a few blocks from Butler; the Indiana Repertory Theater; the Children’s Museum, the largest of its kind in the United States; the Indianapolis Motor Speedway; Indianapolis Symphony Orchestra and Ruoff Music Center.

 The cost of living is reasonable in comparison to other cities of this size.
 Residential areas surround Butler University, making housing within convenient driving distance a definite option.
 The city also offers a number of employment opportunities for psychologists in both the private and public sectors.